 FLU GAME (phrase): Tristan’s term for any podcast where he’s under the weather or even just tired.
 References Michael Jordan’s Game 5 of 1997 NBA Finals (where Jordan now claims to have had food poisoning).

-FRESH HOP REGION (location): Area of Yakima Valley famed for hop-growing.
+FRESH HOP REGION OF WASHINGTON (location): Area of Yakima Valley famed for hop-growing.
 According to Tristan in episode 284, only beer made with recently harvested hops from this region can be referred to as authentic fresh hop beer.

 FUN DIFFERENTIAL (phrase): Retort by Mariners manager Scott Servais when he tired of questions about the team’s poor run differential during the 2021 season.
 Not predictive of future success.